sing-group/seda/seda-docs/source/operations.rst

 Replace word
 ++++++++++++

-The *‘Replace word’* rename mode allows to replace one or more words (*‘Targets’* parameter) by a *‘Replacement’* word.
+The *‘Replace word’* rename mode allows replacing one or more words (*‘Targets’* parameter) by a *‘Replacement’* word.
 Moreover the *‘Regex’* parameter allows to specify whether target words should be evaluated as regular expressions or not (see section :ref:`Regular expressions<advanced-regex>` to know how to define regular expressions).

 .. figure:: images/operations/rename-header/3.png
    :align: center